 - Electronics Engineering Technology

-The Respiratory Therapy program offers lectures online and clinical experiences at approved off campus sites near the student.
+Two programs offer lectures/labs online and clinical experiences at approved off campus sites near the student.
+These are:

 - Computer Aided Drafting and Design